 When you save, if there are any SaaS projects associated with your API key, those projects will appear in the SaaS Project field located in the SaaS Identifier section.

-If there are not any SaaS projects created, click Request New Project to display the Project Name field and enter a name for your SaaS project.
+If no SaaS projects exist, click Create Project.
+Then in the Project Name field, enter a name for your SaaS project.

-Select the SaaS Data Space to use for the current configuration of your Magento store.
+Select the SaaS Data Space to use for the current configuration of your Commerce store.

 If you generate new keys in the API Portal section of My Account, immediately update the API keys in the Admin configuration.
-If you generate new keys and do not update them, your SaaS extensions will no longer work and you will lose valuable data.
+If you generate new keys and do not update them in the Admin, your SaaS extensions will no longer work and you will lose valuable data.

-To change the SaaS project or environment names, click the Rename this Project or Rename this Environment respectively.
+To change the SaaS project or data space names, click the Rename this Project or Rename Data Space respectively.